Live Slot Etiquette - What Not To Do On A Casino Floor

-The arrival of online slots has expanded the appeal of real-life slot machine gaming, making it more social, intricate and exciting; but the real-life casino environment also has certain rules and traditions that keep things ordered and friendly.
+The arrival of online slots has expanded the appeal of real-life slot machine gaming, making it more social, intricate and exciting.
+And some visitors to land-based casinos may not be aware of good slot machine etiquette.

 Gaming pauses may present the opportunity for strategic chat and pleasantries but, like all casino games, you should choose your moment carefully.

 And leave the cellphone in your pocket.
 Not all of your fellow players want you to film their big wins and put them up on social media.

 Many casinos let you reserve a slot game if you want to take a quick bathroom break.
 Simply ask for a Reserve sign from the slots manager or slot attendant and rest it on the machine while you leave the floor.